wolf/git-intermediate-presentation/git-intermediate-preso-outline.md

     * How to work on a branch
         * How to merge your branch back into master
+    * https://learngitbranching.js.org/ -- thanks to several people for pointing out this resource

-* How to undo mistakes
+## How to undo mistakes

     * https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/
     * Kinds of mistakes